 From Skyrocketing Prices to Signs of Overheating

-Rocket Mortgage tracked May median prices around $589,216, representing roughly 6.4% annual growth that sounds reasonable until you compare it to what Redfin was showing just three months later.
+Rocket Mortgage tracked May median prices around $589,216, showing roughly 6.4% annual growth that sounds reasonable until you compare it to what Redfin was showing just three months later.
 By August, Redfin reported median sales hitting $670,000, which translates to 8.9% annual appreciation.
 Meanwhile, Zillow’s methodology showed average values at $577,205, down 2.4% over the past year, suggesting actual softening rather than growth.

 For investors trying to value their holdings or evaluate new purchases, this data divergence creates serious problems.
 When you can’t get agreement on whether prices are up 9%, up 6%, or down 2%, you’re operating blind.